Skip to Main Content

 If you are grading an assessment, make sure that your grade reflects student achievement of the outcomes:

-• Consider what you score & the weight of those scores
+• Consider carefully what you score & the weight of those scores

-• As yourself: can a student fail an assessment for reasons unrelated to outcomes (like improperly formatted citations)?
+• Ask yourself: can a student fail an assessment for reasons unrelated to your learning outcomes (like improperly formatted citations in a course not attempting to teach citation formatting)?

 Types of Assessments